makerdao/community/governance/votes/Executive vote - June 8, 2022.md

 If this executive proposal passes, the following **changes and additions** will occur within the Maker Protocol:
 - Parameter changes from the latest proposal from the MakerDAO Open Market Committee proposal including [Maximum Debt Ceiling](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) changes, Aave D3M [Target Borrow Rate](https://manual.makerdao.com/module-index/module-dai-direct-deposit#target-borrow-rate-bar) decrease, WSTETH-B [Target Available Debt](https://manual.makerdao.com/module-index/module-dciam#target-available-debt-gap) increase, listed in detail below.
 - Multiple vault types will have their [Maximum Debt Ceiling](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) set to 0 as the first stage of the [collateral off-boarding process](https://mips.makerdao.com/mips/details/MIP62), detailed below.
-- Technical changes to the Starknet DAI Bridge, detailed below.
+- DAI bridge limit and authority changes to the Starknet DAI Bridge, detailed below.
-- A total of **78,062 DAI** will be paid to nine Recognized Delegates as per [MIP61 Recognized Delegate Compensation](https://mips.makerdao.com/mips/details/MIP61), detailed below.
+- A total of **78,062 DAI** will be paid to eleven Recognized Delegates as per [MIP61 Recognized Delegate Compensation](https://mips.makerdao.com/mips/details/MIP61), detailed below.
 - A total of **230,000 DAI** will be transferred to the Strategic Happiness Core Unit (SH-001), detailed below.
 - A total of **540,000 DAI** will be streamed to the Strategic Happiness Core Unit (SH-001), detailed below.
 - A total of **250 MKR** will be streamed to the Strategic Happiness Core Unit (SH-001), detailed below.